nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Location service accounts
 =========================

-To use the location services that provide A-GPS or P-GPS, cellular or Wi-Fi positioning data, see the respective documentation for setting up your account and getting the required credentials for authentication:
+To use the location services that provide A-GNSS or P-GPS, cellular or Wi-Fi positioning data, see the respective documentation for setting up your account and getting the required credentials for authentication:

 * `nRF Cloud Location Services <nRF Cloud Location Services documentation_>`_
 * `HERE Positioning`_